-Any consensus reached on a particular topic will be considered provisional until non-present Steering Committee members are able to provide their input; however, only absolute concerns (at the veto/block level) will keep the agreement from moving forward as agreed on by members who were present.
-Non-present members will have 10 business days to provide their input.
+Any consensus reached on a particular topic will be considered provisional until non-present Steering Committee members are able to provide their input/vote at the next Steering Committee meeting unless waived by the member.
+Non-present members will be notified of the action of the Steering Committee within two business days.
+Only absolute concerns (at the veto/block level) will keep the agreement from moving forward.